 Besides this above manual scale, I have prepared a computer Indian Monsoon Time Scale generated by the system from the year 1888 to 1983 for the period of 1st June to September 30th.
-If we are able to create a computer model scale which to be the most obvious.
+If we are able to create

-Material &data: The monsoon pulses in the form of low pressure systems over the Indian region have been taken as the data to the construction of this scale.
-For this, a lot of enormous data of low pressure systems, depressions and cyclones that formed over the Indian region were taken as the climate from many resources just like Mooley DA, Shukla J(1987); characteristics of the west ward-moving summer monsoon low pressure systems over the Indian region and their relationship with the monsoon rainfall.
+Material &data: The monsoon pulses in the form of low pressure systems over the Indian region have been taken as the data to the construction of this scale.\For this, a lot of enormous data of low pressure systems, depressions and cyclones that formed over the Indian region were taken as the climate from many resources just like Mooley DA, Shukla J(1987); characteristics of the west ward-moving summer monsoon low pressure systems over the Indian region and their relationship with the monsoon rainfall.
 Centre for Ocean-land Atmospheric interactions, University of Maryland, college park, MD., and from many other resources and from many other resources just like The world's 7 Tropical Cyclone seasons around the world etc. Management: